ahgittin/license-audit-maven-plugin/README.md

     mvn org.heneveld.maven:license-audit-maven-plugin:report

-This generates a detailed tree view of the project and all the dependencies (transitive) which will bundled with it, including license information and project authors/URL info, of the form:
+This generates a detailed **tree** view of the project and all the dependencies (transitive) which will bundled with it.
+For each, license information and project authors/URL info is included, a summary explanation of every dependency it declares, and detail of those dependencies which maven/aether deems "pulled in" by this node.
+(Where a dependency is referenced in multiple places, it is "pulled in" by exactly one referent, usually the first, as shown by `mvn dependency:tree`.)
+This tree looks like:

 ```
 org.heneveld.maven:license-audit-maven-plugin:1.0-SNAPSHOT